|

 to painting as a way to keep busy (a hobby he picked up while attending

 Cal Poly).
-He got his start when Los Angeles' premiere underground
+He got his start when the Los Angeles underground

 art show, Cannibal